 Our Culinary Arts program is for students who consider themselves enthusiastic foodies and enjoy pairing new and unique flavors and food combinations.
 In this program, students learn to multi-task, listen carefully, and communicate clearly as they develop the proficiency, knowledge, and skills necessary for success in the food, beverage, and hospitality industry.
 Students gain authentic food preparation and hospitality skills as they learn to operate our on-campus, full-service Three Seasons Restaurant, which is open to the public throughout the school year.
-Valuable experience is gained in the planning and production of our annual superintendent’s gourmet dinner and other high visibility catering opportunities such as trade shows, community functions, and gala historic events.
+Experience in the planning and production of our annual Superintendent’s Gourmet Dinner and other high visibility catering opportunities such as trade shows, community functions, and historic events is invaluable.

 Skills you will learn: